ANKITSINGH47/Object-detection/README.md

 We employ localization loss function as Binary cross Entroopy  to train the model.
 The localization loss ensures accurate bounding box predictions

 ## Training:
 The model is trained on the dataset using TensorFlow's optimization techniques, Adam optimizer.
-We analyze the convergence and performance metrics to evaluate the model's learning behaviour